 Advertisement

-“We typically see the effects of these habits in people who are in their 60s and up, so from a public health standpoint, it’s most important to start making positive changes earlier, like in your 20s and 30s,” Dr. Kamath says.
-“If you can develop healthy habits when you’re young, you will continue them as you age, which is how you mitigate risk.”
+“From a public health standpoint, it’s most important to start making positive changes earlier, like in your 20s and 30s,” adds Dr. Kamath.
+“If you can develop healthy habits when you’re young, you’re more likely to continue them as you age, which is how you mitigate risk.”

-But it’s always a good time to start making healthy changes — and every little bit can help, Dr. Kamath says.
-“Small, sustainable changes can make a very big impact.”
+“It’s always a good time to start making healthy changes — and every little bit can help,” encourages Dr. Kamath.
+“Take the opportunity to maximize your cancer prevention.”

 Learn more about our editorial process.